-Our ongoing commitment is to remove and reduce barriers for you to visit us.
-We have a range of access tools and, together with a trained and friendly team, we will provide you with a memorable and enjoyable visit.
+We have made an ongoing commitment to remove and reduce any barriers you may face to visiting us.
+We have a wide range of access tools and, together with our trained and friendly team, we aim to provide a memorable and enjoyable visit for everybody.

-General access information is available below or please get in touch to discuss any potential access concerns before your visit.
+General access information is available below, or please get in touch to discuss any potential access concerns that you may have before your visit.

 Nottingham Castle Trust is proud to be a Disability Confident employer.

 New safety measures in place

 Please read the information below before you visit.